lvcg/lvcg/README.md

 - 🚧 I'm currently working on a few projects for my portfolio.

 - 🌱 I’m currently learning SQL,PYTHON,Linux,Devops.
 React,AWS,Azure and Web3 Technologies.

 - ❓ Ask me about anything related to Business, Real Estate, or Ideas.

 - ⚡ Fun fact: I love to network, meet new people and collaborate on various projects.

+- 🎨 Experienced with designing in Canva.

 <a href="https://github.com/lvcg" target="_blank">